How much is shallow breathing costing your overall well-being?

 “How much is shallow breathing costing your overall well-being,” is the third class in a five-part series on the Breath hosted by Abdi Assadi and Pernilla Burke.

-I used to think of breath as just… breath.
-Something the body did on its own, a background rhythm like the hum of a refrigerator—always there, barely noticed.
-It wasn’t until I found myself in the depths of stress, caught in a loop of fatigue and overwhelm, that I realized my breath was not supporting me; it was betraying me.
-I was breathing—but only just.
-Shallow, hurried, tight.
-My breath, instead of nourishing me, was keeping me locked in survival mode.
 Breathing is the bridge between the unconscious and the conscious, the seen and the unseen, the mind and the body.
-But most of us live in a constant state of restricted breathing, unaware of the toll it takes on our well-being.
-In this podcast episode, we dove deep into the impact of shallow breathing, the transformative power of breathwork, and how we can integrate mindful breathing into daily life to find clarity, balance, and healing.
+Yet many of us live in a constant state of restricted breathing, unaware of the toll it takes on our nervous system and overall wellbeing.
+In this podcast episode, we explored the effects of shallow breathing, the restorative potential of breathwork, and how mindful breathing can be woven into daily life to support clarity, balance, and healing.

 The Impact of Shallow Breathing on Mind and Body